calvinalvin/truthyjs/README.md

 # truthy

-The Javascript library for finding out the truthyness of anything.
+Javascript library for testing truthiness of anything.
+Coerce string booleans into true booleans.
 Truthyness is not the same as equality!

 ----